Cloud-Innovation-Partners/cloudtdms/README.md

 ### Data Profiling

-In order to generate profiling reports for your data, you simply need to place your `CSV` data file inside the `user-data` directory of the project. `CloudTDMS` will stage the data for profiling and generate reports inside the `profiling_reports` directory.
+In order to generate profiling reports for your data, you simply need to place your `CSV` data file inside the `profiling-data` directory of the project. `CloudTDMS` will stage the data for profiling and generate reports inside the `profiling_reports` directory.
 Please refer [Data Profiling](docs/data_profiling.md) section for details about the types of reports generated.